Celebrating Seniors - Goldie Hawn Turns 70

 A series of roles in big-screen movie comedies during the 1970’s, some television specials, and a solo country record followed for Goldie Hawn.
 Her career was on the upswing, but in a interview with Victoria Dawson Hoff for Elle Magazine in 2015, Hawn said she began meditating in 1972 to help ease her feelings of anxiety.
 Her marriage to Gus Trikonis deteriorated and their divorce was finalized in 1976.

-Below, Goldie Hawn and Edward Albert in a short clip from the romantic comedy Butterflies are Free (1972).
-Their co-stars in Butterflies are Free included Eileen Heckart, Paul Michael Glaser, and Michael Warren.
+Goldie Hawn and Edward Albert were romantic stars in the rom-com Butterflies are Free (1972).
+Their co-stars in Butterflies are Free are Eileen Heckart, Paul Michael Glaser, and Michael Warren.

 Goldie had met musician and some-time actor Bill Hudson (The Hudson Brothers) on a flight in 1975 and they began dating.
 Hawn was pregnant with son Oliver Hudson when they married in 1976; daughter Kate Hudson came along in 1979.